-The Department of Police Services is committed to crime prevention and personal safety; however, it cannot do this alone.
+The Department of Police Services is committed to crime prevention and personal safety; however, it cannot assure either alone.
 Awareness and education are among the best tools available to meet these goals, and it is for this reason that Police Services has created an archive of crime prevention and personal safety tips here for your use.
-As you review these tips you will find yourself becoming a part of the solution to a better and safer community.
+As you review these tips, you will find yourself becoming a part of the solution to creating a better and safer community.

 Can't quite find what you are looking for here?
 We are always interested in suggestions for new crime prevention topics.
 Email us at email@example.com.

 We offer crime prevention lectures to groups of students, faculty, and staff.
 Contact Hobreigh Fischer at 702-895-1302 or firstname.lastname@example.org to make arrangements for a presentation on your topic of interest.